 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-For the fiscal year ended June 30, 2019, plan members were required to contribute 14 percent of their annual covered salary.
+For the fiscal year ended June 30, 2022, plan members were required to contribute 14 percent of their annual covered salary.
 The Academy was required to contribute 14 percent; the entire 14 percent was the portion used to fund pension obligations.
-The fiscal year 2019 contribution rates were equal to the statutory maximum rates.
+The fiscal year 2022 contribution rates were equal to the statutory maximum rates.

-The Academy's contractually required contribution to STRS was \$1,231,558 for fiscal year 2019.
+The Academy's contractually required contribution to STRS was \$1,640,599 for fiscal year 2022.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources Related to Pensions

-The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an independent actuarial valuation as of that date.
+The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Academy's proportion of the net pension liability was based on the Academy's share of contributions to the pension plan relative to the contributions of all participating entities.
 Following is information related to the proportionate share and pension expense:

-SERS STRS Total Proportion of the Net Pension Liability Prior Measurement Date (0.01734220% 0.05597358% Proportion of the Net Pension Liability Current Measurement Date 0.02021350% 0.06465022% Change in Proportionate Share 0.00287130% 0.00867664% Proportionate Share of the Net Pension Liability \$ 1,157,664 \$ 14,215,131 \$ 15,372,795 Pension Expense \$ 154,533 \$ 1,887,746 \$ 2,042,279
+SERS STRS Total Proportion of the Net Pension Liability Prior Measurement Date 0 .0223476% 0.
+076505770% Proportion of the Net Pension Liability Current Measurement Date 0 .0254387% 0.
+083761051% Change in Proportionate Share 0.0030911% 0 007255281% Proportionate Share of the Net Pension Liability \$ 938,614 \$ 10,709,603 \$ 11,648,217 Pension Expense \$ 88,249 \$ 1,025,017 \$ 1,113,266

-Deferred outflows/inflows of resources represent the effect of changes in the net pension liability due to the difference between projected and actual investment earnings, differences between expected and actual actuarial experience, changes in assumptions and changes in the School's proportion of the collective net pension liability.
+Deferred outflows/inflows of resources represent the effect of changes in the net pension liability due to the difference between projected and actual investment earnings, differences between expected and actual actuarial experience, changes in assumptions and changes in the Academy's proportion of the collective net pension liability.
 The deferred outflows and deferred inflows are to be included in pension expense over current and future periods.
 The difference between projected and actual investment earnings is recognized in pension expense using a straight-line method over a five-year period beginning in the current year.
 Deferred outflows and deferred inflows resulting from changes in sources other than differences between projected and actual investment earnings are amortized over the average expected remaining service lives of all members (both active and inactive) using the straight-line method.
 Employer contributions to the pension plan subsequent to the measurement date are also required to be reported as a deferred outflow of resources.